See what questions

 Read more about causes and Recurrent fever in children deaths.

 Mild worm infections undiagnosed in children: Human worm infestations, esp. threadworm, can be overlooked in some cases, because it may cause only mild or even absent symptoms.
-Although the most common symptoms are anal itch ...read more »
+Although the most common symptoms are anal itch (or vaginal itch), which are obvious in...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: